mlcalache/SignalRWithVuejsExample/README.md

 2. Run the command `npm install` to restore the node modules (dependencies)
 3. Run the command `npm run serve` to start serving the front-end application

 Note: If you run the API with Visual Studio Code, the URL is setup to be on https://localhost:5001 and on http://localhost:5000.
 If you run with Visual Studio, the UR is setup to be on https://localhost:44308 and on http://localhost:58070.
-So, please, remember to change base URL on `axios.defaults.baseURL` on the `main.js` file.
+So, please, remember to change base URL on `axios.defaults.baseURL` in the `main.js` file and also the URLs in the Vue components files (*.vue).

 ## API with .Net Core